morelrep/morel-theme-generator/README.md

 ## Basic {#install}

-1. Fork the repository.
+1. Fork the [repository](https://github.com/morelrep/morel-theme-generator/fork).
 That is, create a copy in your [Github](github.com) account (alternatively, [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repository.
 If you choose this option, skip steps 2 and 3).
-2. Open your system's terminal in the folder on your local computer where you will be working on the site.
+2. Open or create a folder on your local computer where you store your dev projects.
+For example `/home/dev`.
+Open your system's terminal in that folder.
 Mac and Linux have native terminals.
 For Windows, you will have to use [WLS](https://learn.microsoft.com/en-us/windows/wsl/install).
 3. Run `$ git clone http://github.com/[your_username]/morel-site-generator` to clone the forked repository to your desktop.
-4. Run `$ cd morel-site-generator` to move to the repository folder
+4. Run `$ cd morel-theme-generator` to move to the repository folder
 5. Run `$ bundle install` to install the theme and its dependencies.
 If you don't have Ruby on your system, follow the instructions in [Jekyll](https://jekyllrb.com/docs/ruby-101/)
-6. Run `ruby dev.rb`(alternatively, delete `febr3s.github.io/morel-theme-generator` from the `remote_theme:` line in `_config.yml`)
-7. Run `ruby serve-local.rb` (alternatively, `$ bundle exec jekyll serve --config _config.yml,_config_local.yml --livereload`) to run the test site.
+6. Run `ruby serve-local.rb` (alternatively, `$ bundle exec jekyll serve --config _config.yml,_config_local.yml --livereload`) to run the test site.

 ## Customize {#configure}

-Now you have on your local computer a ready-made site *with sample content, from the MOREL  site Afro Latin American Writers in Translation ([ALAWiT](https://alawit.org))*.
-You can run it locally to test with `$ bundle exec jekyll serve --config _config.yml,_config_local.yml --livereload`.
+Now you have on your local computer a ready-made site **with sample content**, from the MOREL  site *Afro Latin American Writers in Translation* ([ALAWiT](https://alawit.org))*.

 To fill it with your site's information, follow these steps: